folio-org/folio-org.github.io/source-code/index.md

 Stripes.

 The stripes-core [documentation roadmap](https://github.com/folio-org/stripes-core#documentation-roadmap) is the starting point.
+Each module has its own documentation.

 Note that Stripes is still in the design phase, so although code exists and can be run, the APIs are likely to change.

 - [stripes-core](https://github.com/folio-org/stripes-core)
   -- The UI framework.
+  Includes extensive documentation.

 - [stripes-sample-platform](https://github.com/folio-org/stripes-sample-platform)
   -- Configuration for a sample platform and to run a local